astashov/liftosaur/blog/docs/index.md

 And then you can change their state variables from another exercise.
 Let's say they specify progression like this:

 {% plannercode %}
-Squat / 3x8 / id: tags(1, 100) / progress: custom(rating: 0) {~ ~}
+Squat, Barbell / 3x8 / id: tags(1, 100) / progress: custom(rating: 0) {~ ~}
-Bench Press / 3x8 / id: tags(1, 101) / progress: custom(rating: 0) { ...Squat }
+Bench Press, Barbell / 3x8 / id: tags(1, 101) / progress: custom(rating: 0) { ...Squat, Barbell }
 {% endplannercode %}

 So, from another exercise you can change the rating state variable:

 {% plannercode %}
-Overhead Press / 3x8 / progress: custom() {~
+Overhead Press, Barbell / 3x8 / progress: custom() {~
-  // Changes the rating state var in both Squat and Bench Press state[1].rating = 10
+  // Changes the rating state var in both Squat a...Bench Press, Barbell state[1].rating = 10

-  // Changes the rating state var only in Bench Press state[101].rating = 10
+  // Changes the rating state var only ...Bench Press, Barbell state[101].rating = 10
 ~}
 {% endplannercode %}